 Serve warm.
 Serve cold.
 Just sit down and eat!
 This makes a great supper, breakfast, lunch, brunch, or linner and is great to eat at the table, in the recliner, on the porch, or even in the car if you have the good sense to call shotgun!

-- 16 ounces Kielbasa or Polish Sausage, sliced into ½ inch (ish) rounds
+- 16 ounces Turkey Kielbasa sliced into 1/2 inch (ish) rounds

 - 1 medium to large tomato